Property Investment

 Many would-be investors find themselves torn between two competing priorities:

-So the bank might not lend you the money to do both.
-That’s why some people need to make a decision one way or the other.
+So the bank might not lend you the money to invest and buy a new house.
+That’s why some people need to make a decision.
+It’s one way or the other.

-The benefits of buying a bigger house is you’ve got more space for your family.
-If you’re about to have another child, that will take up space.
+The benefits of buying a bigger house is that you’ve got more space for your family.
+If you’re about to have another child, they will take up space.
 Maybe you need an extra bedroom, or maybe you will after a few years.

-Those nicer houses might also be in better school zones.
-That might mean that once your child grows up they’re able to go to the specific school you want them to attend.
+That more expensive house might also be in a better school zone.
+That could mean that once your child grows up they’re able to go to the specific school you want them to attend.

-But, there’s also an emotional element too.
-Often when you think about your life you probably see yourself moving into bigger and better houses.
-So buying a more luxurious house can give you a sense of accomplishment, achieving a goal for your family.
+But there’s an emotional element too.
+Often when you think about your life you probably see yourself moving into bigger and better houses, so buying a more luxurious house can give you a sense of accomplishment by achieving a goal for your family.

 So there are definite pros.

-However, when you choose to upgrade, you may delay your investment goals, and that creates a risk.
+However, when you choose to upgrade, you may need to delay investing for the future … and that creates a risk.

-One big issue we see with investors is that they get to retirement with no assets outside the family home.
+One big issue I see with investors is that they get to retirement with no assets outside the family home.

 The risk is that you get to 65 and have a mortgage-free home, but not much else.
 That can mean either living just off the pension, or needing to sell that home so you can afford to live.